New England Regional Art Museum

 The New England Regional Art Museum, known as NERAM, is a museum of Australian art located in Armidale in the New England region of New South Wales.
 NERAM's art collections are the second largest and most valuable regional public collection in NSW after the Newcastle Art Gallery.
 NERAM's collections are valued in excess of A$25 million.
-The NERAM complex includes six gallery spaces, a Museum of Printing, an artist's studio, conference facilities, shop and café.
+The NERAM complex is a significant cultural tourism destination that includes six gallery spaces, a Museum of Printing, an artist-in-residence studio, educational facilities, shop and café.

 History

 NERAM opened in 1983.
-It was purpose-built to house and exhibit the collections of its two main benefactors, Howard Hinton and Chandler Coventry, as well as the existing Armidale City Art Collection.
+The museum was purpose-built to house and exhibit the collections of its two main benefactors, Howard Hinton and Chandler Coventry, as well as the existing Armidale City Art Collection and the NERAM Collection.

-Sydney-based collector and benefactor Howard Hinton began donating pictures to the Armidale Teacher’s College in 1929.
-He aimed to "illustrate comprehensively the development of Australia art" from 1880.
-His gifts to the College finally totalled over 1,000 works following his death in 1948.
-By the 1970s it was evident that these valuable and significant works required secure housing, curatorship, preservation and environmental management not available within the open doors and corridors of a teacher’s college.
-Barry Pearce, former head curator of Australian Art at the Art Gallery of New South Wales described the Hinton donation as including "many magnificent Australian landscapes by a range of major and minor artists ... crowned by such masterpieces as Arthur Streeton's Morning Sketch (aka McMahon's Point Ferry) 1890 and Near Streeton's camp at Sirius Cove, 1892 and, the jewel in the crown, Mosman's Bay, 1894 by Tom Roberts."